StealthJet/StealthCloud/README.md

 ## auth.JSON

 The default server key has a namespace of "api".
 Change it's value to a passphrase that you will remember.
-You will need to remember this anytime you want to connect to the Stealth Server.
+You will need to remember this anytime you want to connect to the StealthCloud.

 ```
 {